 Decision: Adopt separate trees for intra slices (without multi-DMs) with an implicit split to 64x64 (into both VTM and BMS).

 Decision: Prohibit ternary split of something bigger than 64 in width or height (and not send the bit to indicate ternary type at that level).
+See also later contribution K0556.

 As a change of the software and CTC configuration, it was suggested to increase the chroma QP for intra when the trees are separate.
 The contributor had tested increasing the chroma QP offset by 1 for intra (with CCLM in both the anchor and test) and said this showed an increase to 3%/1.5%/0.4% over the VTM, that they would provide the test results in a revision of the contribution.
 Decision (SW & CTC): Agreed.

 There was further discussion on Monday 1500 (GJS) about why separate trees are only planned for intra slices rather than also intra CTUs in inter slices.
 It was commented that the intra/inter switch is at the CU level rather than the CTU level, so in the current scheme the tree ends before the intra/inter decision is made.
 A proposed approach (JVET-K0354) that was studied in CE1 was to add a flag at the CU level that would continue the tree, and the two trees would separate from that point downward.
 It was remarked that the way current-picture referencing works means that if we only support separate trees for intra slices, we cannot combine separate tree usage with current picture referencing.

-Revisit.
+This was further discussed Tuesday 0945 (GJS).
+It was noted that supporting separate trees for intra CUs in inter slices shows little improvement in the CTC and has an encoder complexity impact, but it was reported that there was little decoder complexity impact, and enabling this would make intra more consistent between inter slices and intra slices (e.g., an encoder would not need to change the slice type in order to get access to the separate tree functionality, and some encoders may seldom use intra slices).
+There was some questioning of decoder complexity impact, but there was no clearly significant impact on decoder complexity).

+In track A, it was initially agreed to enable separate trees for intra CUs in inter slices as described.
+There should a high-level (e.g., SPS) flag to enable or disable separate trees, and if enabled, there should be a flag to enable it or disable it in inter slices.
+The use in inter slices should be disabled in the CTC.
+Further study in a CE will be performed to confirm the decoder complexity impact.

+This was further discussed in JVET plenary Tuesday 1330 (GJS & JRO).
+It was suggested that, in an inter slice, a flag at the whole-CTU level would indicate that the CTU is intra with separate trees.
+If the flag is zero, there would be the current scheme with a common tree.
+This and the other described scheme should be tested in a CE.

+It was also suggested to consider a local switch at the CTU or CU level for whether a separate tree or a single tree or common tree is used.
+This should also be tested in the CE.

+As a matter of design principle, it was agreed that having intra work similarly in an inter slice as in an intra slice is desirable (in the absence of some justification to do otherwise).

 JVET-K0402 Crosscheck of JVET-K0230: CE1-related: Separate tree partitioning at 64x64-luma/32x32-chroma unit level [X. Xu, J. Ye (Tencent)] [late]